 Simply put, if your organization can automate front-end processes with a criteria-based algorithmic system submitting clean and accurate claims to payers, then you can greatly reduce the denials management process at the back end.

-For example, let’s take a look at the prior authorization (PA) function.
-Long considered a necessary evil for providing patient care, radiology business operations spend an excessive amount of time and resources to process and follow up on the vast number of PAs that are required.
+For example, let’s take a look at the prior authorization function.
+Long considered a necessary evil for providing patient care, business operations spend an excessive amount of time and resources to process and follow up on the vast number of preauths that are required.

-A Front-End Solution that Eliminates a Back-End Problem
+A Front-End AI Solution that Eliminates a Back-End Problem

-According to the AMA, more than 91% of providers say that PAs have a negative effect on patient care by impacting clinical outcomes and causing delays in treatment if not outright abandonment of care.
+According to the AMA, more than 91% of providers say that prior authorizations have a negative effect on patient care by impacting clinical outcomes and causing delays in treatment if not outright abandonment of care.

-By leveraging automation and AI-driven cloud-based technology to submit and update PA requests directly from a patient’s EHR/EMR, payer authorization could be obtained in real-time and patients scheduled efficiently.
+By leveraging automation and AI-powered cloud-based technology to submit and update PA requests directly from a provider’s EHR/EMR, payer authorization could be obtained in real-time and patients scheduled efficiently.
 Creating a bi-directional integrated pathway allows automated status checks and updates to be communicated to staff through time-sensitive alerts and notifications.

-With PAs monitored and submitted automatically, denials will be virtually eliminated, and revenue will be captured in a timely manner, either through insurance payers or patients (if that’s deemed appropriate).
-Equally important, the time previously spent on manually managing the PA process can now be shifted to higher-level functions and improving the patient experience.
+With prior authorizations monitored and submitted automatically, claim denials will be virtually eliminated, and revenue will be captured in a timely manner, either through insurance payers or patients (if that’s deemed appropriate).
+Equally important, the time previously spent on manually managing the prior authorization process can now be shifted to higher-level functions and improving the patient experience.

 It’s the nature of healthcare – even with the best-laid plans (or automation), some denials will still inevitably occur.
-By establishing a strong radiology denials management system that has the following components isolated through AI-driven automation, you can ensure that claims are adjudicated or appealed:
+By implementing a smart denials management system that has the following components isolated through AI-powered automation, you can ensure that claims are adjudicated or appealed:

-Schedule a demo today to learn more about how AI can help improve denials management in radiology.
+Schedule a demo today to learn more about how AI can help improve denials management workflow for your organization.